debbrath/Capstone-AIAgent-ShareMarketAnalyzer/readme.md

 # 🤖 Capstone-AIAgent-ShareMarketAnalyzer

-📊 Overview

 The Capstone-AIAgent-ShareMarketAnalyzer is an AI-powered stock market analysis tool developed as part of a capstone project.
 It leverages machine learning models to predict stock market trends, providing insights into potential investment opportunities.

 <br/>

 ## 🚀 Features

 - ✅ Stock Price Prediction: Utilizes machine learning algorithms to forecast future stock prices.
 - ✅ Data Visualization: Presents historical stock data and predictions through interactive charts.
 - ✅ User-Friendly Interface:  Designed with a simple and intuitive user interface for ease of use.